dshe/MinimalContainer/README.md

 container.Dispose();
 ```
 `TSuper` is a superType of `TConcrete`.
-Often often an interface, it could also be an abstract class or possibly a concrete type which is assignable from `TConcrete`.
+Often an interface, it could also be an abstract class or possibly a concrete type which is assignable from `TConcrete`.

 Disposing the container will dispose any disposable singleton instances.

 #### manual registration of single types